 - The wound becomes progressively more red

-- Red streaking from the wound
+- Red streaking from the surgical area

-- The wound becomes unusually tender
+- The surgical area becomes unusually tender

 - Your temperature is greater than 101